Every month I create a Spotify playlist to track new music that I discover and find interesting.

 This psychological motivation seems closely related to the Zeigarnik Effect, where researchers have found a natural tendency to finish what we start and experience dissonance otherwise.

-I’ve found that the consistency of my monthly playlists tends to correspond very well with my overall mental health.
+The consistency of my monthly playlists tends to correspond very closely with my overall mental health.

-For instance, the rare times when I realize that my monthly playlist is empty always coincides with rough patches in my life.
-It’s the times when I’m down & out while going through a breakup or transitioning jobs — when I found myself with more free time than usual — that I empirically seem to let my current playlists wither.
+For instance, the times when I realize that my monthly playlist is empty always coincides with rough patches in my life.
+It’s the times when I’m down & out while going through a breakup or a tough transition — when I found myself with more free time than usual — that I empirically seem to let my current playlists wither.

 In an unexpected twist, I’ve found that the times when I’m really productive and on top of my game — even though I’m generally super busy — I always seem to find the time to keep my playlist for the month going strong.

-I suppose this follows the natural rhythm that’s expected in one’s life, but it’s only when I started looking at my monthly playlists in this light that I started to take them as a more serious reflection of my mental health over time, and ultimately, as a diary in a sense.
+I suppose this follows the natural rhythm that’s expected in life, but it’s only when I started looking at my monthly playlists after years of doing this that I started to take them as a more serious reflection of my mental health over time, and ultimately, as a diary in a sense.

-Every once in awhile, I’ll throw on a random old playlist, say November 2013, and start reflecting on the time when this was the soundtrack to the daily routine of my life.
+Every once in awhile, I’ll throw on a random old playlist, say November 2013, and start reflecting on the time when this was the soundtrack to my life.

 I listened to these same songs as I worked at an old job.
 I listened to them as I went to the gym.
 As I was preparing for a date with a girl who I would end up dating for the next three years.
 As I rode the subway back home.